 Some actually don’t like the high heat of the infrared grills.
 They find they tend to burn their food.
 Generally, this is quickly adjusted to by most people, but might be a consideration depending on your personal preferences and style.

-Infrared grills are more expensive than other gas grills, making them useful to restaurants, but usually not to homeowners.
+Infrared grills are more expensive than a conventional grill, making them useful to restaurants, but usually not to homeowners.
 However, this is changing.
 There was a patent on the infrared burners that has recently expired bringing in a flood of new manufacturers.
 What used to cost a lofty $4000 and more can now be had at a tenth that price.

 Some models have complicated components and end up requiring more maintenance and care than regular gas grills.
 When buying, be sure to check on warranty and repair considerations.